 One more, probably, obvious tweak to make.
 Often jpg is a better choice than gif.
 Or maybe you can get away with the heic format.
-Check the right format for the right occassion.
+Check the right format for the right occasion.

 Remove metadata #

 Most images store extra data.
-If you take, for example, a photo with phone’s camera, may extra data is stored.
-When the picture was taken, where it was taken and details about the camera.
+If you take, for example, a photo with your phone’s camera, extra data is stored: when the picture was taken, where it was taken and details about the camera.
 For privacy reasons you want to scrub this data, but it’s also unneeded data if you use it in your static site’s content.

 Decrease pixels-per-inch (PPI) #

-This is likely less known too.
+This is likely less known.
 But images can store more pixels per inch than is needed to show them sharp on screen.
 When there are more pixels, the image will take up more space.
 Most basic tools, like the preview.app on macOS will allow you to check the resolution by going into Tools > Adjust Size.
 In the dialog check the resolution.
-Based on your customer’s screen resolution, anything above 144 ppi is likely too much.
-72 ppi used to be the default for screens, but the introduction of high density pixel screens (dubbed retina displays by Apple) upped to be more close to double that.
+Based on your customer’s screen resolution, anything above 144 PPI is likely too much.
+72 PPI used to be the default for screens, but the introduction of high density pixel screens (dubbed retina displays by Apple) upped to double that.

 Load images lazily #

-Now it’s finally time for some code!
-Recently browsers introduced the option to load asynchronous, meaning they load once they enter the viewport.
+Now it is time for some code.
+Recently browsers introduced the option to load images asynchronous, meaning they load once they enter the viewport.
 Wow!
 This sounds technical, right?
 It’s not really difficult.
-Each image you want to load async, need the
+Each image you want to load async, needs the

-loading="lazy" and you’re off to the races.
-Luckily because you’re using a static site, this likely done very easily with a few lines of code.
+loading="lazy" attribute and you’re off to the races.
+Luckily because you’re using a static site, this likely can be done very easily with just a few lines of code without thinking about it.